MadAppGang/react-steps/README.md

 | done | function | Should be called when it's time to transition to the next step.
 Any data can be passed as an argument.
 This data will then be collected and passed to `onComplete` callback of the steps container |
 | goBack | function | Should be called to go a step back.
 No arguments expected |

-Once the last steps submits it's completion the `onComplete` function will be called on the steps component.
+Once the last step submits it's completion the `onComplete` function will be called on the steps container.
-As a first argument there is going to be an array containing the data that was submitted by each of the steps.
+As a first argument there is going to be passed an array containing the data that was submitted by each of the steps.
 Just take a closer look at the code example up above.

 ## Build